-The Waterloo Wellington region is home to over 9,000 Aboriginal residents, inclusive of First Nations, Metis and Inuit peoples.
-Our local Aboriginal residents represent approximately 1.5% of the total population in our region.
+The Waterloo Wellington region is home to over 9,000 Indigenous residents, inclusive of First Nations, Inuit, and Metis peoples.
+Our local Indigenous residents represent approximately 1.5% of the total population in our region.

-The prevalence of diabetes in the Aboriginal commmunity is three times the national prevalence.
-It is important that there are programs to support these people and to provide services that respect their health beliefs and approaches to care.
+The prevalence of diabetes in the Indigenous commmunity is three times the national prevalence.
+It is important that there are programs to support the specific needs of this group and to provide services that respect their health beliefs and approaches to care.

 The following programs are available in this region:

 This initiative is funded by the Ontario Ministry of Health and Long-term Care (MOHLTC) to provide programs and services focusing on education, prevention and management of diabtes in Aboriginal communities, both on and off-reserve.

 For more information on SOADI DIabetes Education programs, visit soadi.weebly.com or phone 1-888-514-1370